sophschwartz/ADOSValidation/README.md

 <b>Project Objectives:</b>

 We sought to validate ADOS algorithm items that capture core features of autism with a larger dataset, and take this opportunity to highlight the value of open science data sharing.
 We invite others to use our analyses as a blueprint for their own exploration of open-access ADOS data.
+At the time of our analyses, we had access to over 10,000 samples that met our criteria for having non-missing data.
+Over 20,000 samples were in the initial downloaded data.

 <b>Data Access:</b>
 To request the ADOS data we used in our analyses, go to https://ndar.nih.gov/.